What Is Usability, Really?

 You could:

-- Remove any questions that aren’t necessary, like confirming your email address.
+• Remove any questions that aren’t necessary, like confirming your email address.

-The disadvantage with simplification is that it’d collect less information or take longer to create.
-And if you do not confirm that email address, a typo can ruin the entire registration.
+The disadvantage of simplification is that it’d collect less information or take longer to create.
+And if you

 You could:

-- allow them to choose their country from an inventory rather than asking them to type it.
+• Allow them to choose their country from an inventory rather than asking them to type it.

 Browsing, Searching, or Discovery

-his can mean a spread of things within the world, so for the needs of this lesson, let’s clarify:
+His can mean a spread of things within the world, so for the needs of this lesson, let’s clarify:

 Browsing

-This is once you attend Ikea to see in the least the model rooms “just to urge ideas,” and you almost certainly walk out with a bunch of random crap anyway.
+“just to urge ideas,” and you almost certainly walk out with a bunch of random crap anyway.

 Searching